Services Provided by the Queensland Haemophilia Centre

 - Age-appropriate support for children and youth with inherited bleeding disorders and their siblings.

-- Genetic counselling and family planning in conjunction with medical staff.
+- Family planning discussions in conjunction with medical staff.

 - Education and support visits to childcare centres, schools and workplaces.